poole/hyde/resources.md

 * Week 1: introduction to version control, git workflow with desktop clients (tracking changes, branching, merging, ignoring things)
 * Week 2: Collaboration and code sharing with GitHub, resolving conflicts
 * Week 3 (optional): git workflow on the command line

+#### Concepts in Machine Learning

+This four week course is designed to introduce attendees to central concepts in machine learning as well as examples of applications in biomedical research.
+Each one hour lecture will include a conceptual overview of a machine learning paradigm, a quick foundation on the underlying mechanisms, and some examples of current or potential applications.
+The course assumes a strong foundation in basic statistics, but does not assume any prior experience coding.
+At the end of this course, you will be able to understand the core differences between different forms of machine learning and consider their application with respect to a variety of problem spaces.
+This course (or equivalent knowledge/preparation) is intended as a prerequisite for future courses covering machine learning skills in both R and Python.
+* Week 1: Introduction and overview; supervised learning
+* Week 2: Supervised Learning
+* Week 3: Unsupervised Learning
+* Week 4: Reinforcement Learning

 #### Software Carpentry Bootcamp: Unix, Git, and Python